RoiArthurB/Side-Auto_Sci-Hub/README.md

 ## Installing

-This part will explain you how to load the plugin in developper mode.
-I would recommand you to prefer installing the plugin from the official stores (with links above).
+This part will explain you how to load the plugin in developer mode.

 ### Firefox